 HR professionals and project managers are doing their best to innovate and retain employees.
-The fact also remains that the aspiration levels of present generation of employees have increased.
-Hence, they are not used to work in one organisation through their career or even for a decade, unlike the earlier generation and are constantly in search for better job opportunities and career growth.
+The fact also remains that the aspiration levels of the present generation of employees have increased.
+Hence, they are not used to working in one organization throughout their career or even for a decade, unlike the earlier generation, and are constantly in search of better job opportunities and career growth.

 IT staffing services has proven to be a boon to companies battling with attrition.
 Temporary IT staffing helps to meet sudden demands for IT resources requirement.
-Since, these employees are provided to them by manpower consultants, there are no costs incurred on hiring, training and retaining them.
+Since these employees are provided to them by manpower consultants, there are no costs incurred on hiring, training, and retaining them.
 Apart from the phenomenal financial benefits, companies have also been able to speedily execute projects and address the changing requirements easily.
-Moreover, the temporary staffs are trained in different IT operating environments (by virtue of their experience of working in several organisations) and hence companies can avail their service to meet project needs of different nature.
+Moreover, the temporary staff are trained in different IT operating environments (by virtue of their experience of working in several organizations) and hence companies can avail their service to meet project needs of different nature.

 There is a drawback to this engagement model.
 There is no accountability.
-Manpower consultants charge companies for projects and for the resources supplied by them, but do not accept any responsibility for their performance.
-Due to the lack of commitment, these employees may leave quickly than the employees of clients.
+Manpower consultants charge companies for projects and for the resources supplied by them but do not accept any responsibility for their performance.
+Due to the lack of commitment, these employees may leave more quickly than the employees of clients.
 There are also dangers of loss of business control.
 Managing the employees is altogether another issue.
-If these employees quit at short notice, it can even result in loss of business-continuity and project delays.
+If these employees quit at short notice, it can even result in a loss of business continuity and project delays.
 Additional resources may not be immediately available.
-In the absence of proper back-up plans it can even result in project failures and loss of reputation.
+In the absence of proper backup plans it can even result in project failures and loss of reputation.